tomato42/tls13-spec/draft-ietf-tls-tls13.md

 master secret

 : A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting data.
-The TLS handshake generates multiple master secrets in different handshake phases.

 client random